Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 Katie’s tip: Most of the above carry fees and book up fast during peak periods.
 Ask your Shore House concierge to book in advance for you or DIY through the resort’s activity page.

-The Optional Ocean Club Upgrade
+Is the Optional Ocean Club Upgrade Worth It

 Shore House guests do not receive automatic access to The Ocean Club.
 This is a separate, concierge-level experience that can be added to your reservation for a daily per-person fee.
 Located in the historic Windsor Cottage, it offers a more intimate, service-forward setting for a limited number of guests.

 Amenities typically include a breakfast presentation, afternoon snacks with beer and wine, and all-day lounge access.
-Lunch, dinner, and cocktails are paid for a la carte.
-A standout benefit is “member-for-a-day” access to the private Beach Club, a reserved area on the sand with enhanced service, separate from the main Del Beach.
+Lunch, dinner, and cocktails are paid for à la carte.
+A standout seasonal benefit is “member-for-a-day” access to the private Beach Club, a reserved area on the sand with enhanced service, separate from the main Del Beach.

 Some guests enjoy the elevated experience and added convenience, especially if they plan to spend most of their stay on property.
 But for many Shore House travelers, the exclusive amenities already included—especially the daily breakfast for two per bedroom included with Hilton for Luxury/Virtuoso bookings we make—provide more than enough luxury without the need to upgrade.

-Katie’s Ocean Club Experience
+Katie’s Ocean Club Experience & Thoughts

-• It is a nice upgrade but you have to not mind the additional price which is $100-200/adult or $50-100/child ages 5-12 per night.
+• It is a nice upgrade if you don’t mind the additional $100-200/adult or $50-100/child ages 5-12 per night.
 The price is very rarely on the lower end of the range.

 • Inclusions change all the time.
 They are more robust during peak season.
 You’ll need to call the resort to verify what’s on tap before you check-in.